Robust replication of barrier-style claims on price and volatility: European-style claims

 \subsection{Pricing and replicating more general payoffs}

 As previously mentioned, \cite{rrvd} use complex exponential claims as building blocks to construct prices and replication strategies for a variety of other more complicated claims, including claims that pay $\<X\>_T^r$ where $-\infty<r<1$ (see \cite[Propositions 7.1 and 7.2]{rrvd}).
 For options on $\<X\>_T$ only, this is typically done via Laplace transforms.
 For options on $(X_T,\<X\>_T)$ it will be helpful to introduce the \emph{generalized Fourier transform} $\Fv$ and \emph{inverse transform} $\Fv^{-1}$.
-For any functions $f : \Rb \to \Cb$ and $\fh : \Cb \to \Cb$, we define
+For any functions $f : \Rb \to \Cb$ and $\fh : \Cb \to \Cb$ such that the following integrals exist, define